77 Wimpole Street brings another first for RB&HH: the ability to offer cutting-edge PET-CT imaging.

 Why quantify flow?

 Interpretation of SPECT and PET images is visual or semi-quantitative and based on relative uptake.
 Areas of the myocardium with the highest uptake are presumed to be supplied by unobstructed coronary arteries while those with decreased uptake during stress are assumed to be supplied by obstructed e.g. atherosclerotic arteries.
-Nonetheless, stenoses with luminal diameters around 50% may be undetected by this visual interpretation alone.
+Nonetheless, stenoses with luminal diameters around 50 per cent may be undetected by this visual interpretation alone.

 Measurements of absolute myocardial blood flow (MBF) in millilitre per gram per minute and myocardial flow reserve (MFR), which is the maximum increase in blood flow above the normal resting volume, help identify subclinical coronary ischemia by characterising extent and severity in multi-vessel disease.
 Furthermore, it has been clinically observed that the measurement of hyperaemic MBF and MFR with PET-CT may predict, better than other methods, the occurrence of hard cardiac events.